CordasMC/2FA-Folia/README.md

 You can download 2FA from [Spigot](https://www.spigotmc.org/resources/2-factor-authentication-bungeecord-json-mysql-mongodb.85594/).
 <br>After downloading, simply drag it into your plugins folder and reload the server! <br>
 * If you use BungeeCord, install the plugin in your BungeeCord/plugins/ folder as well!

+## Statistics
+For more statistics such as servers using the plugin, locations, server hardware and software etc., please visit [bStats](https://bstats.org/plugin/bukkit/Two%20Factor%20Authentication/9355).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.